gyaresu/gareth-galera-lab/README.md

 ## Step 1 - Generate Certificates

-The `scripts/generate-certs.sh` helper issues a root CA, server certs for each Galera node, and a mutual TLS client cert for Passbolt.
-Because the script uses associative arrays, invoke it with the modern bash binary:
+I've included a `scripts/generate-certs.sh` helper that issues a root CA, server certs for each Galera node, and a mutual TLS client cert for Passbolt.
+Because the script uses associative arrays, you'll need to invoke it with the modern bash binary:

 ```bash
 /opt/homebrew/bin/bash ./scripts/generate-certs.sh